-1. The State of Maine requests two SUV Hybird vehicles to be purchased for the Commercial Vehicle Unit, Troop K. The vehicles will be used by the Motor Carrier Inspectors and Supervisors patrolling patrolling the corriders of Maine performing 100% MCSAP enforcement details and duties.
-The cost for the purchasing of the vehicles is based on the State's Current Delivery Order contract.
+1. The State of Maine requests two truck/tahoe vehicles to be purchased for the Commercial Vehicle Unit, Troop K. The vehicles will be used by the Motor Carrier Inspectors, troopers and Supervisors patrolling the corriders of Maine performing 100% MCSAP enforcement details and duties.
+The cost for the purchasing of the vehicles is based on the State's Current Delivery Order contract and availablity for Trucks or Tahoes to puchase. \$55,0002 = \$110,000.00